 This is our favorite spot.
 It’s a few minute-walk from Sunzal when the tide is down.
 Or a few minute drive.
 But what makes Playa Tunco SO incredible is the adorable little town with great restaurants and bars.
 Most of the restaurants are very kid-friendly with pools to let them burn off their energy.

 This is also a good beach for surf lessons, it’s a bit more beginner-based.
 My son and husband took lessons here as well, and it was much easier to stand on the board – especially for first-timers.

 3. El Zonte

-We discovered this beach on our last trip over.
+We discovered Zonte Beach on our last trip over.
 From the feel of it, this is a purely surf town.
 All the hotels seem to be surf schools or surfer hangouts.
 We were there when the tide was high, so there wasn’t much of a beach for us to hang out on.
 But from a surfers’ point of view, the waves rocked and the bottom was sandy as compared to Sunzal where the floor is rocky.
 Plus, the waves here are more beginner-friendly as well.
 We had a blast eating pizza at a local restaurant and watching the daily life of this teeny tiny town.